rpcavaco/disruptivego04/PITCHME.md

 Let's expand the previous example to build a very simple REST API.

-It would be nicer if we achieve some server persistence for information items bouncing from client to server and back.
+<small>It would be nicer if we achieve some server persistence for information items bouncing from client to server and back.</small>

 We'll use here Redis an in memory key valur store very easy to use.

 ---?image=assets/img/redis_downloads.png&position=bottom 20px right 100px&size=auto 35%